human-pangenomics/hprc-tutorials/assembly/genomics_aotearoa/pages/day3a_assembly_qc.md

 ![xbAnaTube1 genomescope 2](https://raw.githubusercontent.com/human-pangenomics/hprc-tutorials/GA-workshop/assembly/genomics_aotearoa/images/qc/genomescope_xbAnaTube1_good.png)

 Wow, more data!
 This result is from after adding one more (notably more successful) SMRT cell of HiFi data and re-running GenomeScope.
-We can see the resolultion of the peaks much more cleanly, and the GenomeScope model fits the data much better now, so we can trust the genome characteristic estimates here more than before.
+We can see the resolution of the peaks much more cleanly, and the GenomeScope model fits the data much better now, so we can trust the genome characteristic estimates here more than before.
 If you noted the comparatively small genome size and wondered what this was, it's *Anadara tuberculosa*, the piangua.

 Now you might be wondering: what happens if I try to assemble data without enough coverage?
 Answer: a headache.
 The assembly that results from the dataset that made the first GenomeScope plot resulted in two haplotypes of over 3,000 contigs each, which is very fragmented for a genome this small, recapitulated by their auN values being ~0.5 Mbp.
 In comparison, an assembly with the dataset pictured in the second GenomeScope plot resulted in two haplotypes of 500-800 contigs with auN values of 3.6-3.9 Mbp!
 The improvement in contiguity can also be visualized in the Bandage plots: